 The place is full of shops, galleries, and other artisan stuff.
 A mix of the old and new.

-Upon knowing I am a musician, Poe mentioned an event with live music happening that evening and invited me to it.
+Poe mentioned an event that’ll have live music that evening and invited me to it.

 Chatting with these unbelievably creative individuals got me excited in a way I felt a sense of belonging – like I was a part of the circle, an artist, or something.
 In other words, I was starstruck.